 Depending on your credit limit and the price of what you are purchasing, you may be surprised to learn a credit card may work out more cost-efficient than a personal loan.
 Many credit cards come with the perk of an interest-free period.
 These periods vary in length but the maximum on offer is longer than a 2 year period.

 If you are able to clear the debt off within this time you will save money as you won’t be paying the interest on a personal loan and clearing the debt.
 If you haven’t cleared the debt off within the specified period, depending on you your credit score, you could potentially transfer the remaining balance to another interest-free credit card to finish paying the debt off interest-free.

 If you don’t think you would be able to pay the debt back within the interest-free period, you could look for a card with a low-interest rate that would last for the duration of your payments.
 You could spend less on interest than you would with a personal loan.
 Check how much you would be spending monthly and see what is best for you.

 If you’d like help with your finances, Trust Deed Scotland can provide you with free advice to help you make the best decision for you.
 A Trust Deed is one of several options to get you back on track.
 Try the Trust Deed Wizard now to find out more.

-See our testimonials for hundreds of independently verified reviews showing how we’ve helped customers improve their quality of life.
+See our Debt Advice Reviews for thousands of independently verified reviews showing how we’ve helped customers improve their quality of life.

 How much is your overdraft costing in fees and charges?
 Overdrafts are often overlooked and you could potentially save money every month by considering switching the type of your account or your bank.